MatthieuMarino/360-viewer/README.md

-# logo3D
+# 360Viewer

-THe project is composed of a node (server.js and config.js) and a static simple website (index.html, logo3D.js, config3d.js)
+The project is composed of a node (server.js and config.js) and a static simple website (index.html, 360Viewer.js, config360.js)

 First, do : npm i

 Then, to launch the site, use : node server.js

-The site is accessible at http://localhost:3357
+The site is accessible at http://localhost:3436

-Changing the slide displayed is done by access to the newGroup(group) function.
-For test purpose this is bind to any keyboard event.
-Just press a touch to change the displayed slider
+the control is set to mouse by default, press ctrl to switch between mouse and keyboard control